-Immune systems of healthy adults 'remember' germs to which they've never been exposedFebruary 7th, 2013 in Immunology /
+Immune systems of healthy adults 'remember' germs to which they've never been exposedFebruary 7, 2013 in Medicine & Health / Immunology

 It's established dogma that the immune system develops a "memory" of a microbial pathogen, with a correspondingly enhanced readiness to combat that microbe, only upon exposure to it—or to its components though a vaccine.
 But a discovery by Stanford University School of Medicine researchers casts doubt on that dogma.